coreservice-io/daemon/README.md

 daemon-linux-arm64<br />
 daemon-linux-arm32<br />

-If you need other system files, please compile it yourself.

 ## How to use
-1. Compile program according to the operating system.
+1. Compile program according to the os-arch system.
 2. Copy the compiled file into your project package and rename to "daemon".
 3. Run cmd "sudo ./daemon [install/remove/start/stop/restart/status] [app name]"to manage process